 Preheat oven to 375 F. Line a cookie sheet with parchment paper, set aside.

 In a small bowl, sift together flour, baking powder, and salt.

-Using a wooden spoon, in a large bowl, stir together butter, brown sugar, sugar, eggs (add one at a time until mixed in), and vanilla.
+In a large bowl, beat together butter, brown sugar, eggs (add one at a time until mixed in), and vanilla.

-Bake at 375 for about 10 minutes.
-Cookie should be golden brown around the outside and a very light brown in the middle.
+Bake at 375 for about 10 - 12 minutes.
+Cookie should be golden brown around the outside/bottom and a very light brown in the middle.